-- Cancer cells can travel through the bloodstream to other areas of the body.
+- Cancer cells can travel through the bloodstream to other areas of your body.

-- Cancer cells can also move through the lymph node system to other parts of your body.
+- Cancer cells can also move through your lymphatic system to other parts of your body.

 “Every cancer is different, but the type of breast cancer you have typically plays a role in how aggressive or slow moving it is and where it’s most likely to spread,” says Dr. Roesch.